-Raizner Slania’s insurance claim lawyers are based in Houston, Texas, but handle cases across the United States against every major insurance conglomerate in the industry.
-The insurance industry keeps getting tougher and smarter, and your lawyers need to be a step ahead.
-Our firm has combatted virtually every type of commercial insurance scheme, and we’ve made them pay under the most challenging of circumstances.
+Raizner Slania’s insurance claim lawyers are based in Houston, Texas but handle cases against every major insurance company across the United States.
+The insurance industry keeps getting tougher and smarter, so your lawyers need to always be one step ahead.
+Our firm has successfully combatted virtually every type of commercial insurance scheme, making them pay even under the most challenging of circumstances.

 What types of cases does Raizner Slania accept?